TheRedBrain/minecrawl/README.md

 # Minecrawl

-This mod adds everything the Minecrawl mod pack can't add via data or resource packs.
+This mod adds content that is used by the Minecrawl mod pack.
+This includes items, blocks, status effects and also data and resource packs.